 The Counseling Center offers short-term counseling for students.
 During the initial session, referred to as an intake session, the counselor will determine whether the short-term nature of the counseling offered at the Center is appropriate for the student’s needs.
 If it is decided that that longer-term or more specialized care is appropriate, then alternative treatment recommendations, including possible referral to mental health providers in the community will be made.

-Due to high-demand for services, we are temporarily suspending couple intakes.
-We hope to offer this service again during Winter Quarter 2015.
+Due to high-demand for services, we have suspended couple intakes until further notice.
 Please call 206-543-1240 if you have any questions or would like referrals.
 Couples desiring joint counseling must attend an intake appointment together.
 Couples can be married, partners, dating, same-sex, or heterosexual.
 At least one person must be a currently-enrolled UW student.
 During the intake session, the counselor will determine whether couple counseling at UWCC appears appropriate.
 If it is decided that couple counseling is not appropriate, alternative treatment recommendations will be made.

 Many students who come to the Counseling Center find that their concerns can best be addressed through participation in group counseling.
 Most quarters, the Center offers a variety of groups, ranging from interpersonal therapy groups to topical groups (e.g., Anxiety Group, Ph.D.
 Support Group, etc.).
 Groups require an intake session and brief meeting with the group leader.
 Please contact the Counseling Center for more information, 206-543-1240.
 Groups usually run Autumn through Spring quarter only.
 Past group offerings have included:

 - Men’s Group: a group to increase self understanding and to improve relationship skills.
 Relationships can be stressful and a men’s group can offer a non-judgmental way of sorting through these concerns.
 You may be surprised to find that the other men in the group wrestle with some of the same problems you do.
 By sharing different perspectives on familiar issues each member can find a new sense of strength within and ease in their relationships.